 Webpack supports targets beyond the web.
 Based on this, you can say name "webpack" is an understatement considering its capabilities.

 targetfield.
 It defaults to

-You'll learn how to bundle libraries in the next chapter.
+You'll learn how to handle multi-page setups in the next chapter.